 Prior to founding Nuams, Andrew served as the first Chief Information Officer for the New York State Senate, executing a mission to improve government transparency, citizen participation, and operational efficiency for the Senate through technology.
 For this work, he was selected by GovTech as the 2010 New York State Public Sector CIO of the Year and named to the “Government CIO 50″ by Information Week.

 A serial civic entrepreneur, Andrew previously co-founded the CoLab collaboration program at NASA, Goodstorm.com (sold to Zazzle), and led business strategy for CivicSpace Labs.
-He has served as an advisor or Director of myriad civic technology organizations including OpenPlans, Civic Commons, the New Organizing Institute, OpenCongress, the Space Generation Foundation, and Netroots Nation.
+He has served as an adviser or Director of myriad civic technology organizations including OpenPlans, Civic Commons, the New Organizing Institute, OpenCongress, the Space Generation Foundation, and Netroots Nation.

-Andrew is a graduate of the NASA Academy, the International Space University, Brown University (Sc.B Planetary Sciences) and Berkeley (M.S Environmental Science, Policy, and Management).
+Andrew is a graduate of the NASA Academy, the International Space University, Brown University (Sc.B Planetary Sciences), and Berkeley (M.S Environmental Science, Policy, and Management).
 He also serves on the Board of Directors of Yenza and Open Plans.